 About Us

-West Virginia University (WVU) Occupational Medicine is located within the School of Public Health and has educational, service, and research functions.
-Occupational Medicine has a clinical service which is responsive to the needs of workers, employers, and special populations in the State of West Virginia and surrounding regionsWe have a formal residency program in occupational medicine and collaborative relationships for student training with other academic programs at West Virginia University.
+West Virginia University Occupational Medicine is located within the School of Public Health and has a clinical service that is responsive to the needs of workers, employers and special populations in the state of West Virginia and surrounding regions.

-The Occupational Medicine clinic provides pre-placement and fitness for duty examinations for employees in many industries, including truck drivers, airplane pilots, and public safety workers.
-Employee monitoring programs to asses hearing loss, chemical exposure and drug and alcohol abuse are available.
+The Occupational Medicine clinic provides pre-placement and fitness for duty examinations for employees in many industries, including truck drivers, airplane pilots and public safety workers.
+Employee monitoring programs to assess hearing loss, chemical exposure and drug and alcohol abuse are available.
 Assistance is provided to ensure employer compliance with federal and state regulations.

 If there is a workplace injury or exposure, our experts provide prompt and efficient treatment focused on getting the injured worker rapidly back to work.